 It’s really just about luck, timing, an iron will, and a willingness to dig.
 I really don’t recommend any specific places.
-Just find a few spots you like, go often, and eventually something good might turn up.
-NYC is just not a kind place to the thrifty, I hate to tell you.
+Just find a few spots you like that are convenient, go often, and eventually something good might turn up.

-Otherwise, Craigslist.
+Otherwise, Craigslist, eBay, and even Etsy have been valuable resources for vintage goods at modest rates.
 Same rules—stick with it and eventually you’re bound to find something good.

-Where is [insert anything in my apartment here] from?
+Where is [insert anything I own here] from?

 What kind of dog is Mekko?
 What kind of dog is Linus?
 Where did they come from?

 Mekko is a Pit Bull.
 We adopted her from Sean Casey Animal Rescue in January 2012.
-Linus is a small white dog…my money’s on maltese/poodle mix, but we don’t know because he came to us as a stray from the mean streets of Brooklyn in May 2012.
+Linus is a small white dog…my money’s on maltese/poodle mix, but we don’t know because he came to me as a stray in May 2012.
 They’re the best dogs ever and they get along great.
 You can read more about Mekko here and more about Linus here.

 I want to be handy like you.
 How did you get so handy?